High-Priority Expected Waiting Times in the Delayed Accumulating Priority Queue with Applications to Health Care KPIs: Impact of delay level on expected waiting times

 \subsection{Visualization of delay level impact}

-Using our efficient algorithm from \cref{sec:computation}, we are now able to visualize the effect of introducing a delay on the \highname{} waiting time.
-The plots in this section were all computed to smaller than $10^{-5}$ accuracy, and can be computed in (sometimes significantly) less than 5 minutes of run time; arbitrarily better accuracy can be achieved by sacrificing run time.
+Using a truncation of the infinite sums from \cref{thm:mm1_avg,thm:md1_avg} (which is exact in the infinite sum limit), we are now able to visualize the effect of introducing a delay on the \highname{} waiting time.
+The truncation is performed such that the individual contribution of the terms has become smaller than $10^{-5}$.
+The computations were performed in the R programming language on a 2017 Macbook Pro with 16GB of RAM, and all took (sometimes significantly) less than 5 minutes of run time.
+We did not conduct an extensive study of computational complexity, and instead only wish to highlight that the computation timescale is minutes rather than days, and that arbitrarily better accuracy can be achieved by sacrificing run time in favour of computing more terms in the sum.

 Recall that the accumulation parameter $b$ and delay parameter $d$ generalize both the FCFS and \npqname{} regimes.
 Specifically, the \apqname{} with $b=1$ corresponds to FCFS, the \apqname{} with $b=0$ or the \dapqname{} with $d=\infty$ correspond to the \npqname{}, and the \dapqname{} with $d=0$ corresponds to the \apqname{}.
 Consequently, increasing the delay level will yield a waiting time between that of the \apqname{} and that of the \npqname{}, where the former has the shortest \classname{}-2 waiting times and the latter has the shortest \classname{}-1 waiting times.
 To demonstrate this interpolation, we present the results for how changing the accumulation rate and delay period affects the expected waiting time for both \classname{}-1 and \classname{}-2 customers.